ovh/the-bastion/doc/sphinx/plugins/restricted/accountModify.rst

    If enabled, this account is immune to the idleLockTimeout and idleKillTimeout bastion-wide policy

+.. option:: --max-inactive-days DAYS

+   Set account expiration policy, overriding the global bastion configuration 'accountMaxInactiveDays'.

+                                               Setting this option to zero disables account expiration.
+Setting this option to -1 removes this account expiration policy, i.e. the global bastion setting will apply.
 .. option:: --osh-only yes|no

    If enabled, this account can only use ``--osh`` commands, and can't connect anywhere through the bastion